 I once heard that if you read five books on any one subject you can consider yourself an expert.
 Angie and I both are avid readers of travelogues and adventure memoirs.
-Between the two of us we have read 31 such books over the past year, which should give us six times the expertise.
+Between the two of us we have read more than 80 such books over the past 5 years, which should give us 16 times the expertise.
 Ha!
-I only have to recall our last camping trip – trying to hold down a tent in 30 MPH winds – or our first camping trip for that matter – where we nearly froze to death in Florida, of all places – to know that we’re no experts.
+I only have to recall the time we spent the night trying to hold down a tent in 30 MPH winds or the time when we nearly froze to death camping in Florida (of all places!) to know that we’re no experts.
 We are hungry, adventurous souls that love to read about other hungry, adventurous souls.

 Vagabond Dreams by Ryan Murdock

 This was the book that kick-started my longing to leave normal behind and just take off for parts unknown.
 Ryan’s adventure in Central America is punctuated by true tidbits of wisdom about life and the desire to be free.
 Of all the books that I have read since, this is still the most inspiring travelogue of them all.
 In fact, we were so inspired that we went to Mexico, Honduras, and Belize soon after reading it.